-Name of Responsible Public Entity: Missouri Department of Transportation Name of Person Responsible for the SWMP: Brian Williams TS4 coverage area: In regulated MS4 regulated areas as defined by MDNR, Urbanized Areas, in established or approved TMDLs for MoDOT, in Outstanding State and National Resource Waters.
+Name of Responsible Public Entity: Missouri Department of Transportation Name of Person Responsible for the SWMP: Brian Williams TS4 coverage area: In regulated MS4 areas not located in Urbanized Areas as defined by MDNR and Urbanized Areas.

 MoDOT is identified as the continuing authority within MoDOT right of way and properties owned by the Missouri Highways and Transportation Department.